quintin-dev/cs-programming-notes/JavaScript/js.core_concepts.md

 > **Note**: This note contained custom CSS styling.
 Check the CSS snippets in Obsidian settings.

 ---

-title: Core_concepts
+title: JavaScript Core Concepts
----

-#javascript #programming #javascript #core-concepts
+#tags: #javascript #programming #core-concepts #fundamentals
 created: 1735912262931
-updated: 1738275940346
+updated: 1724457600000

 ---

 <!--#region styles-->
 <!--#endregion-->

-# Introduction To Javascript
+# Introduction To JavaScript

-Javascript is a high-level, interpreted programming language that conforms to the ECMAScript specification.
+JavaScript is a high-level, interpreted programming language that conforms to the ECMAScript specification.
 It is a programming language that is characterized as dynamic, weakly typed, prototype-based, and multi-paradigm.

-Javascript is single-threaded, interpreted/JIT Compiled, Prototype-based, Mutli-paradigm, Dynamic, Weakly typed, and is a first-class function language with a non-blocking event loop concurrency model.
+JavaScript is single-threaded, interpreted/JIT Compiled, Prototype-based, Multi-paradigm, Dynamic, Weakly typed, and is a first-class function language with a non-blocking event loop concurrency model.

+## Key Characteristics

+### Programming Paradigms

+- **Procedural**: Step-by-step instructions
+- **Object-Oriented**: Classes and objects (ES6+)
+- **Functional**: Functions as first-class citizens

+### Execution Model

+- **Single-threaded**: One main execution thread
+- **Event-driven**: Asynchronous event handling
+- **Non-blocking**: Doesn't halt execution for I/O operations

-### Explanation of Terminologies in JavaScript
+## Terminologies in JavaScript

 #### High-level